scp066/Trie/README.md

 Example compilation command:
 g++ trie.cpp main.cpp -o prog

 The main.cpp handles file io and tests the trie with a given input file and outputs a graphvis formatted file.
 All test files should only contain alphabetical characters (a-z) or (A-Z) with commas separating the individual words (see test files for an example).
 The trie as implemented supports only alphabetical charaters.
+For an example graphvis file see large_test.gv.